The-Bitcoin-Cash-Fund/thebitcoincash.fund/CONTRIBUTING.md

 In the future it shouldn't be difficult to switch to PHP for form submissions.
 I recommend including and building on the form-securing techniques [listed here](https://css-tricks.com/serious-form-security/).
 Hopefully something like that will reduce the need for captcha.

-> **NOTE:** Form names start with a capital letter so that the results are readable in formcarry.com
+> **NOTE:** The names of form inputs start with a capital letter so that the results are readable in formcarry.com

 ## CSS